Feral horse: Europe

+In County Kerry, Ireland, wild bog ponies have been known since at least the 1300s.

 More than 700 feral wild horses live in the foothills of Cincar Mountain, between Livno and Kupres, Bosnia and Herzegovina, in an area of roughly 145 km2.
 These animals, which descend from horses set free by their owners in the 1950s, enjoy a protected status since 2010.

+In Sardinia lives the Giara Horse, a wild variety that inhabits the Giara di Gesturi, a basaltic plateau in the southern central part of the island.
+The population is composed by about 700 horses.

 Oceania

-Australia has the largest population in the world, with in excess of 400,000 horses.
-The Australian name equivalent to the mustang is the brumby, descendants of horses brought to Australia by English settlers.
+Australia has the largest population in the world, with about 400,000 horses.
+The Australian name equivalent to the mustang is the brumby, descendants of horses brought to Australia by British settlers.